Unlimited Gmail Accounts: Complete Guide to Creation and Management

 Each one keeps its own cookies, IP, and environment, so you can manage all accounts smoothly.

-2. Chrome profiles: Only basic segregation
+2. Chrome profiles: only basic segregation

 Creating separate Chrome profiles for each Gmail account is a straightforward way to keep your browsing sessions and associated accounts isolated.
 Each profile has its own browser history, bookmarks, extensions, and logged-in accounts.